 To see the Clock you need to start at dawn, like any pilgrimage.
-Once you arrive at its hidden entrance in an opening in the rock face, you will find a jade door rimmed in stainless steel, and then a second steel door beyond it.
+Once you arrive at its hidden entrance in an opening in the rock face, you will find a stainless steel door, and then a second door beyond it.
 These act as a kind of crude airlock, keeping out dust and wild animals.
 You rotate its round handles to let yourself in, and then seal the doors behind you.
 It is totally black.
 You head into the darkness of a tunnel a few hundred feet long.
 At the end there’s the mildest hint of light on the floor.
 You look up.
 There is a tiny dot of light far away, at the top of top of a 500 foot long vertical tunnel about 12 feet in diameter.
 There is stuff hanging in the shaft.

 The dot of light beckons you.
 You begin the ascent.
 You start climbing a continuous spiral staircase, winding up the outer rim of the tunnel, rising toward the very faint light overhead.
 The stairs are carved out of the rock.
 The material above each step has been removed from the tunnel leaving astoundingly precise rock stairs.
 To cut the spiral staircase Stuart Kendall of Seattle Solstice invented a special stone slicing robot to continuously grind out the stairs at the rate of a few stairs per day.
 His robot incrementally creeps downward while the debris falls into the central shaft out of the way.